AlessandroVol23/predict_ico_success_lmu/README.md

 - saving model results into result file
 - automatically generating and incrementing of submission number, tied to result and feature set
 - cross-fold validation
-- up sampling
+- up-sampling
 - pipeline to fit a model to random generated features
-- implemented models [LightGBM]
+- implemented models [LightGBM, Catboost]